vibrantvarshitha/Zomato-Bangalore-Restaurants/README.md

 # Project No. (2) : Zomato Bangalore Restaurants

 ### Description
-Now, investors or customers can find out the recommended and successful restaurants over the data.
+Now, investors or customers can find out the best restaurants over the data.
 This is a web app to predict if a restaurant is recommended / successful or not.

 ### User Inputs